-Stressful events can affect emotional and physical health.
-Transitions and challenges can lead to strong feelings of sadness or anxiety.
-These events include:
+Stressful events affect emotional and physical health.
+Difficult transitions and challenges can lead to strong feelings of sadness or anxiety.

 Quality self-care is critical during these or other difficult times.
 Risk of depression, anxiety, or physical illness is especially high when under high levels of stress.
 Even happy life transitions— getting married or caring for a newborn baby—can be stressful.
 Sleep, expressing feelings in a healthy way, good diet, and exercise all help improve emotional health.